lbl-srg/obc/specification/source/useCases.rst

 .. uml::
    :caption: Performance assessment of a control sequence.

-   title Performance assessment of a control sequence
+   title Performance assessment of a control sequence (to be completed)

    "User" -> "OpenStudio" : Open control design tool.
    "OpenStudio" -> "Control Design Tool" : open()